Retinal Vein Occlusions & Artery Occlusions

 For mild artery or vein occlusions, the retinal specialist will usually just monitor your eyes.
 You can expect your eyes to be dilated, which involves special eye drops being applied to keep the pupil open, allowing a closer, unobstructed look at your retina.
 In addition, there may be such diagnostic tests as:

-Fluorescein angiography is a test in which the eye’s blood vessels are highlighted.
-The retinal specialist injects a colored dye into the bloodstream, takes pictures, and analyzes the images for signs of closed, broken, or leaking blood vessels.
+With this diagnostic test, involving highlighting the eye’s blood vessels, the retinal specialist injects a colored dye into the bloodstream.
+They then take photographs and analyze these images for signs of closed, broken, or leaking blood vessels.

-Optical coherence tomography (OCT) involves infrared light being used to capture cross-sectional retinal images to determine if fluid has leaked into the retinal tissue.
+Optical coherence tomography (OCT) is a diagnostic test in which infrared light captures cross-sectional retinal images.
+The goal of OCT is to find out if any fluid has seeped into the retinal tissue.

-Indocyanine green angiography employs an injected dye that lights up when exposed to infrared light.
+Should you undergo indocyanine green angiography, this involves the technician injecting dye that lights up when exposed to infrared light.
 However, with this test, the retina’s deeper blood vessels are examined.

 Retinal Artery And Vein Occlusion Treatments

 Retinal artery occlusions and retinal vein occlusions can cause extensive damage to your eyes.
 However, the vitreoretinal surgeons of Retina Consultants of Charleston are experienced in treating these conditions.
-If you suspect an occlusion or you have questions, we encourage you to contact us for an appointment.
+If you suspect an occlusion or have general retinal questions, please contact our retinal specialists for an appointment.